i8sumPi/physics_projects/README.md

-# Many Mini Physics Projects
+# Many Coding Project Recommendations

-Recently I realized that trying out physics projects is a really great and gratifying way to learn programming--and sometimes a lot more simple than it seems!
-Here are a few of my favorite projects from recent moments, roughly in chronological order, with potentially more to come (I'll try to keep this website and its links updated).
-Note: I'll also try to add images and/or video demos for all the projects soon.
+Recently I realized that trying out physics and math projects is a really great and gratifying way to learn programming--and sometimes a lot more simple than it seems!
+Here are a few of my favorite projectsfrom recent moments, roughly in chronological order, with potentially more to come (I'll try to keep this website and its links updated).
+Note: I might also try to add images and/or video demos for all the projects at some point.

 ## Wave Pools